jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 client read: Hello from client.
 ```

-You can find the code in https://github.com/jreisinger/docs/blog/gosec/tcp.
+You can find the whole code at https://github.com/jreisinger/docs/tree/master/blog/gosec/tcp.

 ### TLS